chrishic/AWS-certs/professional/solutions-architect/to-do.md

 		- Kibana
 			 - data visualization plugin for Elasticsearch
 			 - create bar, line and scatter plots, or pie charts and maps on top of large volumes of data
-* AWS Organizations
-	- Service Control Policies
-		- How to prevent disabling CloudTrail logging across all accounts under the Organization
 * [Amazon Athena](https://aws.amazon.com/athena/)
 	- interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL
 	- serverless: you pay only for the queries that you run